mugahed94/Hotel-Management-System/README.md

 - Read reviews and veiw hotel rating.
 - Write reviews and give rating.

-### Staff
+### Staff/manager
-The Admin should be able to:
+The staff should be able to:
 - Recieve their tasks.
 - Communicate with each other.
 - Get notifications from Admin.
 - Provide apologizes and appeals to the admin.
 - Sent reports to the Admin.
-- Check in and check out guests by providing them with an ID.
+- Check in and check out guests by providing them with an ID (manager only).
-- Provide additional amenities to guests as offers from the worker.
+- Provide additional amenities to guests as offers (manager only).
 - Mark the finished tasks as done.
-- Post the fees for the services.
+- Post the fees for the services (managers only).
 - Has a wallet to recieve guests tips.
 - See their working history.
 - Can notify other team members if they can't do the required service.